Forthoney/Forthoney.github.io/about_me.md

 Admittedly there are some close contenders.
 Honorable mentions go to plants (5), jumping spiders (4), turtles (1), snakes (4, 8), rats/mice (1, 2, 4, 7).

 \* Some people are mildly disgusted, but I distinguish disgust from terror.

 \*\* My snail is not vegan because I use cuttlebone as their calcium supplement, but this can be easily replaced with calcium powder or, in the case of slugs, nothing!

-## (Dis)ability
-I suffer from narcolepsy.
-I do truly mean it when I write that I _suffer_ from it, but I still try to make the most out of it.
-For example, I have extensive experience with sleep paralysis and have even managed to run some experiments while paralyzed.
-I also adjust incredibly fast to jetlag, requiring no more than a couple days to adjust to 12+ hours of time difference.